AtulSingh26/Advance-Sql-Assignment/README.md

 ON r.rental_id = py.rental_id
 GROUP BY cty.country, ct.city
 ```
+##### Approach:
++ Here we need to create a list of the revenue based on country, city according to decreasing amount of revenue
++ So for getting the desired result I have joined 4 tables i.e., country, city, address and payment to fetch country name, city name which I am concatenating using CONCAT() function
++ Also calculated the revenue by using window function which is calculating the sum of amount partitioning by Country,City and then ordering revenue by descending order
 ##### OUTPUT :
 <img width="599" alt="Screenshot 2023-03-08 at 2 24 02 PM" src="https://user-images.githubusercontent.com/122472996/223667564-13bd53f8-cb88-4ee6-8c42-b0ae74aee6bc.png">